|Title:||Defensive Coordinator / Defensive Backs Coach|

 |Recruiting Areas:||Connecticut, Rhode Island, Ohio|

-Pawlowski enters his second year as the defensive coordinator in 2109 after spending four years as the defensive coordinator and defensive backs coach at Division I FBS Miami (Ohio), and brings more than 30 years of coaching experience to Assumption.
+Pawlowski enters his second year as the defensive coordinator in 2019 at Assumption after spending four years as the defensive coordinator and defensive backs coach at Division I FBS Miami (Ohio).
+He has over 30 years of collegiate coaching experience.

 Over this four seasons with the Redhawks he helped turn around the program.
 Last year the team went 5-7 overall, though only three opponents scored more than 31 points on Pawlowski’s defense and it ranked third in the MAC in scoring defense (24.1) and total defense (368.0) while leading the entire conference in redzone defense.
 In 2016, the Miami defense was tops in the league in total defense (334.0), as well as second in rush defense (125.4) and passing efficiency defense (116.4).
 Miami was also third in scoring defense (21.0) as it won its final six regular season games to reach the program’s first bowl game since 2010.

 Prior to Miami, Pawlowski spent four seasons as the defensive coordinator at Western Carolina (2008-11) after serving in the same capacity for four seasons at Grand Valley State University in Allendale, Mich., where he was a part of two NCAA Division II National Championships.

 In his time at WCU, five defenders earned All-Southern Conference accolades under Pawlowski.
 Defensive lineman Jeff Bradley and Mitchell Bell both garnered second team All-SoCon plaudits in 2008, with linebackers Adrian McLeod and Chris Collins earning honors in 2009.
 McLeod additionally garnered second team All-America recognition by The Sports Network.
 In 2010, Bell was again honored as was Torez Jones who led the Southern Conference with seven interceptions.